chronicled/open-registry-sdk/README.md

 ## Registrant Usage

-As a registrant, i can write new assets to the blockchain and read them back by reference.
+As a registrant, i can write new Things to the blockchain and read them back by identity.

 ```js
 //dependencies